Regulatory Outlook: Regulated Procurement

 For example, in South Korea, public entities procure contracts through a nationwide web-based procurement system (KONEPS).
 Data from the KONEPS is fed into a national Bid Rigging Indicator Analysis System (BRIAS) to identify potential collusion.
 BRIAS collects information from KONEPS on a daily basis and analyses the bidding price, the number of participants and the competition method, and produces a potential bid-rigging score.
 If the score is above a certain threshold, this suggests a need to collect more information and potentially open an investigation into suspected collusion.
 Whilst we have not seen any UK or EU examples of such wide-reaching practices in public procurement, the digital transformation opens up such opportunities.

 Dates for the diary

-From 1 September 2019, all central government departments, their executive agencies and non-departmental public bodies must include new selection questions on approach to payment for any procurements above £5m per annum.
+From 1 September 2019, all central government bodies, their executive agencies and non-departmental public bodies must include new selection questions on the approach to payment for any procurements above £5m per annum.